Our floors are durable and easy to keep clean. With proper maintenance, your wood floor will retain its beauty for years to come.

 • The factory-oiled surface should be reinforced with Kährs Satin Oil directly after installation.

 • Day-to-day cleaning should be based on dry methods such as vacuuming or sweeping, as use of water and cleaning agents increases the need for further maintenance.

 • Wood floors require regular oil treatments.
 The frequency of treatments depends on its use and amount of foot traffic.
 Note that areas that are subject to greater wear than the rest of the floor can be partly treated.

 • If simply renovating the surface treatment is insufficient, the wood floor can be machine-sanded down to clean wood, then re-oiled.

-For detailed instructions regarding maintenance and re-oiling procedures, download our maintenance brochure.
+For detailed instructions regarding maintenance and re-oiling procedures, see our maintenance instructions.